ProgrammingMonke/SudokuSolver/README.md

 In this Python-written project, the program prints out the final output as a 9x9 grid and uses Constraint Propagation (AC3 Algorithm) and Backtracking Search.
 In AC3, it checks arc consistency and enforces it by removing values from the domain of unassigned variables.
-The solver will try to solve it with AC3 alone, but if it fails it will resort to Backtracking Search
+The solver will try to solve it with AC3 alone, but if it fails it will resort to Backtracking Search.

 Examples of sample input for the board are given below.

 ## Run Locally
-It is important to note that this program was developed on a Linux VM, and the instructions below reflect that.
-If you do not wish to try out the program yourself, I have provided sample output below for your convenience.

 Clone the project (in your git directory)